DeeDeeG/noto-color-emoji-font/README.md

 [14]:http://www.macissues.com/2014/11/21/how-to-change-the-default-system-font-in-mac-os-x/

-*Reiterating: Only FireFox supports the SVGinOT color emoji for now.
+*Reiterating: Only FireFox supports SVGinOT color emoji for now.
 Safari and Chrome will use the fallback black and white emoji.*

 ## Install on Windows